GROWING NOSTALGIA: Timeless Daisies, Fashion and Festival Vibes & Vibrant Gardens with Award-Winning Designer Kathryn Cox

 Tell us about your RHS Flower Power garden design.

-Kathryn: My design, ‘The Flower Power Field’, was inspired by Woodstock.
-I created an area to relax between festival bands, using colourful flowers and a teepee.
+Kathryn: My design, ‘The Flower Power Field’, was tribute to Woodstock festival.
+I created an imaginary space to chill out between bands, with colourful Asteraceae and a teepee.
 The garden featured a kaleidoscope-inspired planting design, with repeating perennials and ornamental grasses to create a field-like, dynamic feel.

 Any tips for designing small or challenging garden spaces?